potassco/clorm/docs/clorm/predicate.rst

 date.
 Furthermore the places in the code where these translations are made may be far apart, leading to potential problems when code needs to be refactored.

-One solution to this problem is to sub-class the ``StringTermDefn`` and provide an extra data translation step.
+One solution to this problem is to sub-class the ``StringField`` and provide an extra data translation step.

 .. code-block:: python